🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The Takeaway

-Stock trading volume measures the amount of stocks traded in a given day or time period.
+Stock trading volume measures the amount of shares traded in a given day or time period.
+Trading volume can also apply to other types of securities and derivatives, where contracts are traded.
 Examining volume and other tools in technical analysis can help investors make decisions about when to buy and sell stocks.

 When buying any individual security, investors should be sure to consider how it fits into their overall financial plan, including their goals, risk tolerance, and time horizon.